The whole list is downloadable as open JSON under CC BY 4.0, so you (or an AI assistant) can reuse it with attribution. Last reviewed 1 June 2026.

 Tier 3 Industry data (cross-check only)

 Cross-checking our government-derived suburb medians.
-CoreLogic’s figures agree with ours within ~2%.
+CoreLogic’s figures agree with ours within about 2%.

 A second independent cross-check on suburb-level price levels and growth.